 Make sure to clean the battery post as well.

 10 mm Combination Wrench or Socket

-Before you can remove the battery and clean it, you need to loosen the 10 mm nut.
-The nut doesn't need to come off; you need to get it loose.
+Before removing the battery and cleaning it, you need to loosen the 10 mm nut.
+The nut doesn’t need to come off; you must get it loose.
 Once you loosen the 10 mm bolt on the negative and positive battery bracket, you can remove the battery clamps.